EduardoPicettiTorezan/C-plusplus-complete-classroom-exercises/README.md

-# C-plusplus-complete-classroom-exercises
+# Cplusplus-complete-classroom-exercises

-Exercícios de C++ realizados durante cadeira de Sistemas de Informação, na Universidade de Caxias do Sul, durante o ano de 2011.
-Estes mesmos fontes (de minha autoria) são usados por alunos da comunidade acadêmica para consulta e estudo.
+C++ exercises performed during an Information Systems class, at the University of Caxias do Sul, during 2011.
+These same sources (of my authorship) are used by students from the academic community for consultation and study.